ITHACA/ELMIRA carpet cleaners

 2020-SOUTH KOREA HONORS the NAVAJO NATION

-Some 800 soldiers from the Navajo Nation served in the Korean Was in the early 1950s.
-In gratitude for their service, the South Korean government recently sent 10,000 N95 masks and literally tons of other PPE equipment to the Navajo Nation, which has been hard hit by the Coronavirus.
-Some of the equipment will also be used for the Hopi Nation and a number of small rural communities in Arizona.
+Some 800 soldiers from the Navajo Nation served in the Korean War in the early 1950s.
+During the COVID pandemic, in gratitude for their service, the South Korean government sent 10,000 N95 masks and literally tons of other PPE equipment to the Navajo Nation, which has been hard hit by the Coronavirus.
+Some of the equipment was also used for the Hopi Nation and a number of small rural communities in Arizona.

 Top of Navajo Code Talkers